NO PROMO CODE REQUIRED

 FOX Bet will conveniently store the most recently used deposit methods, enabling bettors to place subsequent deposits much faster than they would be able to otherwise.
-Deposits generally validate within a blink of an eye, faster than on any other app we’ve played on.
+Deposits generally validate in the blink of an eye, faster than on any other app we’ve used.

 One small drawback is that FOX Bet sets initial deposit limits quite low.
-Being limited to between $500 – $640 a day and $2,000 a month for most methods feels a little too restrictive.
-High rollers are probably best off using Skrill, which sets a $15,000 monthly limit, or of heading down to Resorts AC, where they can deposit up to $30,000 a shot ($100,000 monthly limit).
+Being limited to around $500 a day and $2,000 a month for most methods feels a little too restrictive.
+High rollers are probably best served using Skrill, which sets a $15,000 monthly limit, or of heading down to Resorts AC, where they can deposit up to $30,000 a shot ($100,000 monthly limit).
 Of course, players can also request increased limits, and support will generally oblige, pending all of their previous deposits processed.

 Players looking for consistently great lines across the board might be mildly disappointed by FOX Bet.
 While its NFL point spreads and totals are generally par for the industry, the money lines we observed so far for MLB, NFL, and other sports are pretty mediocre: On average, they’re still a tick better than the money lines posted on DraftKings Sportsbook, but degrees worse than on FanDuel Sportsbook and Caesars.

 This is not to say that FOX Bet NJ is devoid of high value opportunities, far from it.
 In addition to myriad promotions, many of which significantly bolster a player’s expected value, the app will occasionally post a really competitive pre-game money line.
 So keep an eye out.
-Not to mention, players that like to roll the dice on elaborate prop bets, will often get to do so on FOX Bet at better odds, thanks to the app’s Odds Boost innovation.
+Not to mention, players that like to roll the dice on elaborate prop bets will often get to do so on FOX Bet with superior odds, thanks to the app’s Odds Boost innovation.
 And we can assure you that Odds Boosts aren’t just a once-in-a-while gimmick.
-No, instead it seems like all major market games feature a variety of these reduced juice wagers.
+No, it seems like all major market games feature a variety of these reduced juice wagers.

 Regular old prop bets are probably best avoided as the lines on even odds outcomes generally hover around -120, which isn’t great.
 And in-game odds are predictably worse than their pre-game counterparts, but not by any material degree more than they are on most other NJ online sportsbooks.